-- Show respect and courtesy to all students, staff, parents, and administrators. - Use qualitative and quantitative data to create and evaluate policies that promote thriving school environments that are respectful, engaging, vibrant, and culturally relevant. - Ensure that district administrators utilize appropriate data-collection, monitoring, and evaluation systems. - Approve, modify, or deny recommendations for student expulsions following review of an order from an Independent Hearing Officer (IHO).
+- Show respect and courtesy to all students, staff, families, and school visitors.
+This includes respecting individual differences, cultural diversity, and the property of others. - Use qualitative and quantitative data to evaluate, approve, or reject policies that promote thriving school environments that are respectful, engaging, vibrant, and culturally relevant. - Ensure that district administrators utilize appropriate data-collection, monitoring, and evaluation systems.